 - Turn each ear right side out through the open bottom end.

 - Make a small finger pleat along the bottom end of each ear, placing a pin in the pleat to hold it in place.
 This pleat doesn’t have to be huge, you are simply adding a little dimension so the ears will have a slight natural curve to them.

-- Using the original paper template as a guide, mark the position for the two ears on the BACK panel.
+- Using the original paper template as a guide, mark the position for the two ears on the FRONT panel.

-- Remember, there is an Ear A and an Ear B. When looking from the right side at the BACK panel, Ear B should be on the right and Ear A on the left.
+- Remember, there is an Ear A and an Ear B. When looking from the right side at the panel, Ear A on the left overlaid by Ear B on the right.
 You want the ears pointing out and away from one another when finished.

 - Baste each ear in place.

 - Place the front and back Cuddle panels right sides together, sandwiching the face and the ears between the layers.
 All raw edges should be flush and make sure the appliqué stitching lines match up front to back.

 - Pin in place, leaving a 4” - 5” opening along one bottom corner for turning.